Aantrreksh/sql-query/sqlref/sql_reference.md

 |CAST(2018-10-31 23:55:00 AS TIMESTAMP)|CAST(2018-2-28 23:55:00 AS DATE)|CAST(HELLO AS TIMESTAMP)|
 |--------------------------------------|--------------------------------|------------------------|
 |2018-10-31 23:55:00.0                 |2018-02-28                      |null                    |
-{: caption="Table 56.
-Query result for the example "cast string values to TIMESTAMP and DATE types"." caption-side="bottom"}
+{: caption="Query result for the example "cast string values to TIMESTAMP and DATE types"." caption-side="bottom"}

 ### Boolean type
 {: #boolean-type}